canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 # Deploy SD-Core with CUPS

-This guide covers how to install a multi-node sdcore with separation of user and control plane traffic.
+This guide covers how to install a multi-node SD-Core with separation of user and control plane traffic.

 ### Requirements